matter-labs/zksync-docs/content/10.quick-start/_hello-zksync/_hardhat_deploy_contract.md

 - **constructorArguments:** Sets initialization parameters for the contract.
 In this case, the fundraising goal, converted from ether to `wei` to match Solidity's `uint256` type.

-#### Deploy contract
-Execute the deployment command corresponding to your package manager.
+1. Execute the deployment command corresponding to your package manager.
 The default command deploys to the configured network in your Hardhat setup.
 For local deployment, append `--network inMemoryNode` to deploy to the local in-memory node running.